Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Sometimes you can actually get computers in thrift shops.
 There's one in an upscale city near us where you can get a whole setup for less than $100.

 You or your college student may be eligible for a pricing discount at Apple with your student ID.
-This is a guide about educational discounts on Apple products.
+This is a page about educational discounts on Apple products.